apache/mxnet/docs/static_site/src/pages/api/cpp/docs/tutorials/multi_threaded_inference.md

 ### Prerequisites
 To complete this tutorial you need to:
 - Learn the basics about [MXNet C++ API](/api/cpp)
+- Build MXNet from source with make/cmake
+- Build the multi-threaded inference example

 ### Setup the MXNet C++ API
 To use the C++ API in MXNet, you need to build MXNet from source with C++ package.
 Please follow the [built from source guide](/get_started/ubuntu_setup.html), and [C++ Package documentation](/api/cpp)